-\begin{proof} The proof relies on the following strategy: We consider constructing slices randomly to form a circuit.
-If the slices contain enough gates, we show, many of the slices are causal.
+\begin{proof} The proof relies on the following strategy: We consider constructing blocks randomly to form a circuit.
+If the blocks contain enough gates, we show, many of the blocks contain backwards light cones.
 This result enables us to apply Theorem~\ref{theorem:linear growth} to bound the circuit's complexity.